jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 we can play with those expectations to provoke a response.

 For example,
-we can choose to give them something they expect, provoking familiarity;
+we can give them something they expect, provoking familiarity;
 delay meeting their expectations, provoking tension;
 give them something they didn't expect but are also familiar with,